AlansCodeLog/blender-debugger-for-vscode/README.md

 ## Note on Downloading

-The best way to download is through the green `Clone or Download` button above.
+**You must down it with the the green `Clone or Download` button above.
+DO NOT download it from releases!**

-If you download the add-on from the releases page, please make sure to rename the zip to `blender-debugger-for-vscode-master.zip`, otherwise the full stops / periods in the version number will cause the add-on to silently fail installing.
+This is because blender has a problem with the periods in the name from the version number.
+It used to be you could rename the zip, but this no longer works, you'll get an error when you try to enable the addon.
+The onyl fix is to go where the addon was installed and rename the folder there.

-## Installing Python and Getting PTVSD
+## Installing Python and Getting Debugpy

 Install Python 3 with pip and check add to PATH.<sup id="n1">[1](#f1)</sup>

 - If you already have python installed and you can run it from the command line (aka PATH is set), the addon should find it.
 It checks `where python` or `whereis python` or `which python` to try and determine where python is and uses the first path given<sup id="n2">[2](#f2)</sup>.
 - If you are using something like Conda and want to use a virtual environment, to have the addon auto-detect the path you can: activate the environment, run Blender from the command line, and it should work.

-`pip install ptvsd`
+`pip install debugpy`

-- For Visual Studio, the ptvsd version that works depends on the Visual Studio version.
+- For Visual Studio, the debugpy version that works depends on the Visual Studio version.
 I have never used Visual Studio, but you can find more info on setting everything up here: [Remotely Debugging Python Code on Linux](https://docs.microsoft.com/en-us/visualstudio/python/debugging-python-code-on-remote-linux-machines#connection-troubleshooting). (it is not Linux specific)

 ## Setting up your Addon